 Nishiki Ichiba (Nishiki Market) is a long, covered shopping arcade in central Kyoto.
 The more than 100 shops located here are a mix of food vendors, restaurants and specialty shops.
 This 400m long street is sometimes referred to as “The kitchen of Kyoto” and is the place to go if you want to hunt down some of Kyotos famous foods like Yudofu tofu, Eel, Yatsuhashi sweets and assorted Tsukemono (pickles).

 This lively market is definitely not an overlooked attraction.
 Locals and tourists alike are attracted by the local produce, amazing atmosphere and convenient location in the middle of the city.
 Drop in around lunch and try out different snacks at the various food stands.
 Tako Tamago (tiny ocotopus with an egg inside), dango, mochi, dumplings, fried fish and ramen are some of the popular choices.
-The choices are many – so go and find your own favorites.
+The choices are many – so go and find your own favorites or go on an arranged food tour.
 It’s also a great place to pick up beautiful kitchenware like luxury chop sticks and hand-made knifes.

 Nishiki market has a rich history, dating back to the early 14th century.
 Originally a fish market, like Tsukiji in Tokyo, it has transformed into a general food market over the centuries.
 A great example of the markets history is the shop Aritsugu which sells hand-crafted knives.
 This shop was founded by a master swordsmith in 1560!

 The best time to visit is during mid-day, when all the shops are open.
 However, in the evening after the shops close, Nishiki Market makes for an interesting evening stroll too.
 After closing time a small art exhibition of sorts reveals itself.
 Many of the shutters covering the fronts of closed shops are painted with various historic or popular motives.